Cheapest States for Journeyman Painter Certification in 2026

 What Drives Cost Differences?

-Several factors influence the cost of obtaining a Journeyman Painter Certification.
-These include tuition fees, exam fees, licensing fees, state application fees, and background check costs.
-Additionally, the cost of living in different states can significantly affect the overall expenses associated with the certification process.
+Several factors contribute to the varying costs of Journeyman Painter Certification across states.
+These include differences in tuition fees, exam fees, licensing fees, state application fees, and the cost of mandatory background checks.
+Additionally, the general cost of living in a state can affect the overall expenses involved in obtaining the certification.

 Cost Breakdown

-The range of $680 to $4,180 for obtaining a Journeyman Painter Certification typically covers tuition for the required courses, examination fees, licensing charges, and other administrative fees such as for background checks and state applications.
+The national cost range of $680 to $4,180 for the Journeyman Painter Certification typically covers tuition for the required courses, examination fees, licensing fees, and any state-specific application fees.
+Some states may also require a background check, which adds to the total cost.

 How to Reduce Your Costs